Why problem-solving is important

 - Why is that so important?

 Your goal is to have a clear understanding of what you both want.
-So just listen to each other’s answers, rather than debating them.
+Be patient and focus on listening to each other’s answers.

-Write down any possible solutions you can both come up with.
+Write down any and all possible solutions.
 Here are some tips to get you started on brainstorming:

 - Take turns to suggest ideas.

-Try to get as many ideas as you can, even if some don’t seem relevant.
+- Try to get as many ideas as you can, even if some don’t seem relevant.
+Aim for at least 8-10 ideas.

-Wait until you’ve got all of the ideas down before you talk about them.
+- Wait until you’ve got all your ideas down before you talk about them.

-Look at each solution on your brainstorming list, with the aim of finding a practical outcome that can solve your problem:
+Look at each solution on your brainstorming list, and narrow it down to one practical option that can solve your problem.
+Here are some tips that might help:

 - Cross off ideas you both agree won’t work.